my1ab/Code-for-DPEPO_modified/README.md

 ## Training the Parallel Agent

-Follow the steps below to start training the parallel agent using PPO with GRPO advantage estimation.
+Follow the steps below to start training the parallel agent with DPEPO on ScienceWorld.

 ### 1. Activate Conda Environment